 To further promote and facilitate cooperation, the CEFR also provides common reference levels A1 - C2, defined by the illustrative descriptors.
-The Common Reference Levels are introduced in CEFR Chapter 3 and distributed throughout CEFR Chapters 4 and 5.
-The provision of a common descriptive scheme, common reference levels, and illustrative descriptors defining aspects of the scheme at the different levels, is intended to provide a common metalanguage for the language education profession in order to facilitate
+The Common Reference Levels are introduced in CEFR Chapter 3 and used for the descriptor scales distributed throughout CEFR Chapters 4 and 5.
+The provision of a common descriptive scheme, common